 Equipment, clothes, services, grants and guides:

-SENDirect www.sendirect.org.uk/ is a personalisation service launching in September 2014.
-The online service will allow parents and professionals to:
+SENDirect www.sendirect.org.uk/ is a personalisation service that allows parents and professionals to:

 - see what choices are available to them, how much things cost and what other people think of them